ianberg-volpe/GMNSpy/spec/md/lane-properties-l_barrier.md

-# Untitled any in undefined Schema
+# Untitled any in lane Schema

 ```txt
 undefined#/properties/l_barrier